 To strengthen your brand, consider the way it's thought of with your audience.
 Is your brand recognizable within your community?
 When people speak to others about your brand, how do they do it?
 Let's take a look at some of the criteria that you can use to enhance your brand.
 We'll also look at a few ways you can enhance your brand in these ways.

 The psychology of colors can have either a positive or a negative effect on your brand.
 Either way, colors help your brand stay memorable to your audience.
-For more on colors and how they’re used in branding, check out this infographic on The Psychology of Color in Business or this one on responses to color by people in the western hemisphere.
+Check out this infographic on The Psychology of Color in Business or this one on responses to color by people in the western hemisphere for more on colors.

-Transferability measures the extent to which the brand element adds to the equity of the brand for new products or in new markets for the brand.
+Transferability measures the extent to which the brand element adds to the equity of the brand.
+This can be measured by how new products fit into new markets for the brand.

 Transferability is another way of acknowledging how recognizable your brand is, or can be, in new markets.

 Consider the name of your brand.
-Is your brand’s name limited in the way it speaks to a small segment of products or services that you can offer?
-Imagine what Amazon would be if they hadn’t settled on the name, Amazon.
-Amazon wouldn’t have the global reach that they do if they had instead become BuyAnyBookImaginableOnline.com.
+Is your brand's name limited in the way it speaks to a small segment of products or services that you can offer?
+Imagine what Amazon would be like if they hadn't settled on the name Amazon.
+Amazon wouldn't have the global reach that they do if they had instead become buyanybookimaginableonline.com.

 Another aspect to consider is the extent to which brand equity crosses geographic boundaries.
 Nike is a great example of a brand that transfers easily across borders.
 The name Nike itself can be spoken or written in many languages.
-Even when a language is not conducive to understanding Nike when written out, the simplistic swoosh logo can be understood no matter what language you speak.
+The simplistic swoosh logo can be understood no matter what language you speak.
 Taking some time to make your brand transferable will help you grow into new markets with little setbacks.

-This is the tip of the iceberg when it comes to recognizing the importance of branding to an organization.
+This is the tip of the iceberg regarding recognizing the importance of organizational branding.
 There are extensive resources that can provide insight as you develop your brand.
 Model Apparel can become a resource when you need to outfit your team in a branded uniform.
 We can help you promote your brand through the clothing your team wears to get their jobs done.